Gomathipriya/learn-ES6/README.md

 ![OOPS](/OOPS.jpg)

+namespace - specific name to refer encapsulation - Wrapping properties and functions within single unit abstraction - creating simple model for complex things ( most important aspect) polymorphism - more than one form inheritance - reuse or inherit certain properties from others

 ### Data types

 * When adding a number and a string, JavaScript will treat the number as a string.